JoseManuelMoyaVargas/C-FrogGame-with-SDL2/README.md

 ### Playing the game

  ![image3](https://github.com/JoseManuelMoyaVargas/C-FrogGame-with-SDL2/blob/master/screenshots/workingGameGIF.gif)
+ * Player controls a frog using arrow keys ↑,↓,←,→ or W, S, A, D keys
  * Pressing the 'p' key during the game causes the game to stop
  * The frog has 40 seconds to pass to the other side, otherwise it loses a life.
  * Points: